AshridgeTechnologies/elemento/stories/Backlog.md

 - Search in project - consider Fuse.js

 ### Priority 1
+- DataType rules can show cross-field rules against a particular field OR field rules can refer to object
+- Any calculation can be fixed, formula or JavaScript
+- Any formula can have intermediate values, client or server
 - ShowDialog to show a Page or Form in a modal dialog
 - Extension auto-loads latest code from git repo via CDN
 - Single copy of expressUtils between two projects